Software demonstrator calculates options for subsea decommissioning campaigns

 Courtesy eDrilling

-wellplannerCCUS screenshot
+wellplannerCCUS software

 More majors are joining the Project Green Light consortium led by software engineering company eDrilling.